edenlabllc/playbook/docs/fullstack-team.md

 * Don't violate a guideline without a good reason.
 * A reason is good when you can convince a teammate.

+## Security

+We should follow OWASP principles as described at [https://owasp.org/www-project-secure-coding-practices-quick-reference-guide/](https://owasp.org/www-project-secure-coding-practices-quick-reference-guide/)

 ## Branch organization

 The next branch types are in use in this repo: